 The routes

-So if you want to stay the night in a hut and then to continue next morning to the summit, you can use any of these two huts.
-But note that there is an elevation difference of around 517 m (1696 ft), and trust me this is a lot.
+So if you want to stay the night in a hut and then continue the next morning to the summit, you can use either of these two huts.
+But note that there is an elevation difference of around 517 m (1696 ft), and trust me — this is a lot.

-The picture below shows the pass which should be your direction, this is above the Dibona hut and the route zig-zags in the direction of the Giussani hut.
-I took the picture when descending.
+The picture below shows the pass which should be your direction; this is above the Dibona hut and the route zig-zags in the direction of the Giussani hut.
+I took the picture while descending.

-Note that there are also some other possible start points from the south-west direction, you can find them easily in the map mentioned above.
+Note that there are also some other possible starting points from the south-west direction; you can find them easily on the map mentioned above.

 1. The first route is the Giovanni Lipella via Ferrata

-I did not go that way so cannot say much about it.
-Here in the site, I only describe the routes that I climbed myself, so that I can provide a reliable first-hand information.
+I did not go that way so I cannot say much about it.
+Here on the site, I only describe the routes that I have climbed myself, so that I can provide reliable first-hand information.

-You will also see that they had to give up just below the summit because of rain and lighting concerns.
-At this point, they did not need more than 25 minutes or so.
-I must say, I admire the fact that they were so rational, it may be very hard to give up when you are so close.
+You will also see that they had to give up just below the summit because of rain and lightning concerns.
+At that point, they did not need more than 25 minutes or so.
+I must say, I admire the fact that they were so rational; it may be very hard to give up when you are so close.

 2. The second is the normal walk-up route from the Giussani hut or from the car parking